Uranium mining in Kazakhstan

 Uranium mining in Kazakhstan is of considerable importance to the national economy.
-By 2011, Kazakhstan was considered to be the world's largest producer of uranium.
+Kazakhstan has been the world's largest producer of uranium since 2009.
+Kazatomprom, which is majority-owned by Kazakhstan's sovereign wealth fund Samruk-Kazyna, acts as the operator for uranium mines in Kazakhstan.

 History

 Uranium exploration in Kazakhstan began in 1943.
 Later, in 1970, mining began with positive results, leading to more exploration.
 Some underground mines from the 1950s remain, but are close to depletion.
 In the past half century, Kazakhstan has been a major source of uranium for the world's nuclear programs.
 In the decade from 2001 to 2011, Kazakhstan's uranium production increased by 17,428 tons.
-Kazakhstan has 15% of the world's uranium, and in 2011, Kazakhstan was responsible for 35% of world production.
-There are 17 uranium mines in the country, however, maximum output is capped at 20,000 tons per year.
+Kazakhstan has 15% of the world's uranium, and in 2011, Kazakhstan was responsible for 35% of world production and in 2024 it was responsible for 38%.

 Currently, 50 deposits are located in six provinces.
 The responsibility for uranium exploration falls upon two subsidiary organizations of the Ministry of Geology, “Stepgeology” in northern Kazakhstan and “Volkovgeology” in the southern part of the country.
 Though there is no nationally supported electrical grid, in northern areas of Kazakhstan, electricity comes from Russia, and in the south, Uzbekistan and Kyrgyzstan.

 China's uranium procurement approach includes investment in foreign mining operations.
 Chinese investment in Kazakhstan mines have contributed to Kazakhstan's current position as the world's largest exporter of uranium.
+Multiple foreign companies have shares in Kazakhstan's uranium mines, including Cameco, China General Nuclear Power Group, Rosatom subsidiary Uranium One, Orano and a subsidiary of State Power Investment Corporation.